Daily life

 Naver AI.
 Naver shut down its standalone Clova X AI chatbot on April 9, 2026.
 AI features are now embedded directly into Naver search (AI Briefing), Naver Shopping, and finance products under the Agent N framework.
 Approximately one in five Naver searches now returns an AI-generated summary at the top of results.
 The shape of Naver search is changing.

 Kakao's chairman.
 Kakao founder Kim Beom-su was arrested in November 2023 on stock manipulation charges relating to Kakao's acquisition of SM Entertainment in 2023.
 In October 2025, Seoul Southern District Court acquitted Kim and all co-defendants, ruling that the prosecution's key witness testimony was false.
 Prosecutors appealed to Seoul High Court in late October 2025.
-The second-trial process is underway with no verdict as of April 2026.
+The second-trial process is underway with no verdict as of mid-2026.
 The safe summary: Kim Beom-su was acquitted in the first trial in October 2025; an appeal is pending.

 Beyond the duopoly